juacas/moodle-availability_treasurehunt/README.md

 - **Playing time**: Require a minimum time played.
 - **Full completion**: Require the treasurehunt to be completely finished.
 It is unlinked to activity completion.
 - **Current stage: the user must be exactly in a precise stage (position discovered).
+- **Return link**: When restoring the availability condition, check the description text of the activities and update the return link to restored treasurehunt activity.

+## Change log
+- v1.0.4 - Update return links after restoration.

 ## Installation